 Imagine gliding along a river past ancient Buddhist monasteries and through spectacular Himalayan gorges.
 High-altitude river rafting in Ladakh is quite unlike anywhere else in the world.
 It takes place on the Indus River and its tributary, the Zanskar River, which flows across the region.
 However, the Zanskar River is reserved for the really adventurous, with Grade III and IV rapids.
 You can expect five days of intense rafting on some trips.
 Easier rafting trips, lasting for one to three hours and with Grade I and II rapids, happen around Leh.
 A popular route for beginners is Hemis-Stakna-Shey-Thiksey-Choglamsar.

 Holy Rishikesh, the birthplace of yoga in India, isn't only about spirituality.
 It's also a top destination for river rafting and kayaking along the Ganges.
 The shortest trips last for a couple of hours.
 River rafting can be combined with camping, and also trekking and zip-lining, for added adventure.
 These trips extend for a couple of nights.
 Longer rafting expeditions can be undertaken as well.
-Popular companies in Rishikesh include Red Chilli Adventure, Rishikesh River Rafting, and White World Expeditions.
+Popular companies in Rishikesh include Red Chilli Adventure, Rishikesh River Rafting, White World Expeditions, and Explore Watersports.

 Nainital and Bhimtal, Uttarakhand